Disney

 Even the shallows pack a bunch with the water skittering across a sand bar with deceptive force.
 So hold on to the little kids and look out to make sure Grandma stays sure-footed.

-Swim out to center of the pool to body surf and ride a wave in.
+Swim out to the center of the pool to body surf and ride a wave in.
 But watch out for the rogue waves that hit after a break, bigger and badder than the rest.

-No restrictions though keep an eye on all kids, especially the smaller ones with weaker swimming skills.
+No restrictions, though.
+Keep an eye on all kids, especially the smaller ones with weaker swimming skills.
 Watch a couple of waves roll in to get a feel for the surf pool.

 Mountain Trail